flowbehappy/PageHouse/README.md

 PageHouse
 ====

-An embed Key-Value storage engine.
+An embedded Key-Value storage engine.
 Both key (coded as "PageId") and value (coded as "Page") are arbitrary bytes.

 # Key Features